 The committee will be composed of four members including the chair, and one member appointed by the Dean of Graduate Studies.
-At the end of a minimum eighteen hours of study, the students are required to select their fourperson dissertation committee.
-This committee will be chaired by a faculty from the NC A&T State University.
-The additional committee members will consist of North Carolina A&T Faculty including eminent leaders and adjunct faculty and/or an external member.
+At the end of a minimum eighteen hours of study, students are required to select their four-person dissertation committee.
+This committee will be chaired by a faculty member from North Carolina A&T State University.
+The additional committee members will consist of North Carolina A&T faculty including eminent leaders and adjunct faculty and/or an external member.